cdsbasel/Diversity_hackathon/README.md

-# SDG_hackathon
+# Diversity_hackathon
-Hackathon analyzing SDG prevalence in research publications
+Hackathon to analyse diversity in the research output of the University of Basel